 You’re generally eligible to choose a super fund for your super guarantee contributions if:

-Depending on your job, however, there may be instances where you do not have a choice – or you have limited choice – on what superannuation fund you belong to.
+Depending on your job, however, there may be instances where you do not have a choice of superannuation fund.
+Or you may have limited choice.

 For example, you are generally not able to choose your own superannuation fund if: